Sashakil12/Pinterest-Utility-Scripts/README.md

-# Pinterest-Utility-Scripts
+# Pinterest Utility Scripts
-Random scripts for automation that have been used in other projects.
+Scripts for automation that have been used in other projects.

 ***
 ###Autofollower